syself/cluster-api-provider-hetzner/docs/developers/development.md

 Once your kind management cluster is up and running, you can deploy a workload cluster.
 This could be done through the Tilt UI, by pressing one of the buttons in the top right corner, e.g. "Create Workload Cluster - without Packer".
 This triggers the `make create-workload-cluster`, which uses the environment variables (we defined in the tilt-settings.json) and the cluster-template.
 Additionally, it installs cilium as CNI.

+If you update the API in some way, you need to run `make generate` in order to generate everything related to kubebuilder and the CRDs.

 To tear down the workload cluster press the "Delete Workload Cluster" button.
 After a few minutes the resources should be deleted.